-- You've reached the web space of Ulf Dittmer.
-This site looks a bit different than other places, as it's running on wiki software, and I can't be bothered to make it look visually nice.
-Hopefully you've come for the content.
-If you're looking for something in particular, use the search box on the left.
+- Welcome to my web space.
+This site looks a bit different than other places, as it's running on wiki software, and I'm not artistically inclined enough to make it look nicer.
+So hopefully you've come for the content.
+If you're looking for something in particular, use the search box.

 - RecentMovies has notes about movies I've seen, going all the way back to 2004.

 - BrewpubsBerlin keeps track of which brewpubs I've visited in Berlin and elsewhere in Germany.
 It includes my impressions, web links, addresses and a Google map showing them all.
 PubsBerlin lists most of the English and Irish pubs in the city, although I haven't visited most of them.

 - Some stuff I've written, mostly tech articles and book reviews, but also including writeups of our Hurtigruten trip along the Norwegian coast in German and English (with lots of pictures), and a lengthy trip across the USA, can be found in MyWriting

 My software projects

-- I'm committer to JForum2, open source web-based forum software written in Java, and cewolf, a JSP tag library for embedding charts in Java web apps (although that's dormant now).
+- I'm committer to JForum2, IMO the best open source Java web forum software, and cewolf, a JSP tag library for embedding charts in Java web apps (which is dormant now).

 - ProfileViewer helps make sense of Java profiling information and GNU gprof output.
-It's sort of outdated now, although still functional.
+It's outdated now, but still functional.

 - CpuSimulator6502: j6502 is a 6502 CPU simulator written in Java.
 There's also an assembler that generates object code for it.
 For those too young to remember, the 6502 powered computers such as the Apple //, the Atari 400/800, and various Commodore models like the PET-2001 and the C-64.

 - CodeSnippets contains various small pieces of code -mostly in Java- that may be of wider interest.
 Also a few fun or marginally useful applets that I resurrected from the dustbin, a few ready-to-run plugins for JSPWiki, and examples of how to handle PDFs programmatically.